microsoft/mu_basecore/Docs/feature_memory_protection.md

 - **DisableReadyToBoot**: Disable NULL pointer detection just after the ready to boot protocol is installed.

 The **MM environment** only has a single option indicating whether NULL detection is active or not.

+## FreeMemoryReadProtected

+If enabled, all EfiConventionalMemory (free memory) will be marked with the [EFI_MEMORY_RP](#efi_memory_rp) attribute.
+This can be used in conjunction with the NX setting for EfiConventionalMemory.

 ## Image Protection Policy